 Jello Meringues: Ingredients & Utensils

-To make this recipe for flavored meringue cookies, you’ll need …
+To make this recipe for flavored meringue cookies, you will need …

 - Egg whites: The base of your meringues.
 Yes, just egg whites – it’s what makes meringues fluffy.
 You can save the yolks for something else or discard them, up to you!!